larry-athey/boilermaker/Instructions/Usage-Tips.md

 Unlike some units on the market, this PID controller does not train itself and store any profile data in flash RAM.
 Every new run causes it to train itself from scratch.
 If you were to train the PID controller on plain water and then try to use that saved profile with a beer wort, you would end up scorching the suspended solids to your heating element.

 _**PRO-TIP:** The operation mode **Cruise Then Brew** performs the above mode shift procedure automatically when the target temperature is reached.
-You can also use the progressive temperature feature to adjust the target temperature to your goal over 1 hour._
+You can also use the progressive temperature feature to adjust the target temperature up to your goal over 1 hour._

 ## Controlling An Electric Smoker